-Watch our video on how to use swing trading strategies that work.
+Watch our video on how to use swing trading strategies and setups that work.

 In this simple swing trading strategies that work post you're going to learn how to swing trade stocks.
 With these simple swing trading methods you're going to develop your trading edge.
-We'll also go over advanced techniques on how to find entries and exits, and the most effective swing trading indicators to use on your charting platform.
+We'll also go over advanced swing trading setups with how to find entries and exits, and the most effective swing trading indicators to use on your charting platform.
 If you're looking for an epic charting platform, try TrendSpider today.

-We're going to give you the overall big picture with how to swing trade stocks.
+We're going to give you the overall big picture with swing trading setups.
 If you're looking to go more in depth, we got you covered.
 Make sure that you take our free swing trading course at your leisure.

 Learning how to swing trade stocks takes time and is an art form in and of itself.
 It takes a lot of practice to learn and to perfect.
 There are several different high probability swing trading strategies to choose from, and you’re going to want to find the right strategy for you.
 Finding the right one to fit your lifestyle and personality is KEY!
 Don't overlook this!